 Easiest way of getting from Tokyo to Mount Fuji: Highway buses

 Most visitors to the mountain seem to go for this option.
-In season (July to September), you can take a bus directly from the Shinjuku Expressway Bus Terminal to the 5th Station (the Fuji Subaru Line one), which is the starting point for the popular summer sunrise hike that follows the Yoshida Trail.
-Bus tickets cost 2,700 yen one way, and the trip takes about 2.5 hours.
+In season (July to September), climbers can take a bus directly from the Shinjuku Expressway Bus Terminal to the 5th Station (the Fuji Subaru Line one), which is the starting point for the popular summer sunrise hike that follows the Yoshida Trail.
+Bus tickets cost ¥2,700 one way, and the trip takes about 2.5 hours.
 You can reserve tickets here.

-Outside the climbing season, your choice of bus is limited to the regular services that operate between Shinjuku/Shibuya/Tokyo and the broader Fuji area.
+Outside the climbing season and for general visitors to Fuji-san, there are regular services that operate between Shinjuku/Shibuya/Tokyo and the broader Fuji area.
 Kawaguchiko Station, Fuji-Q Highland (the theme park for thrill-seekers), Fuji-San Station and Lake Yamanakako are the major get-off points.
 Where you alight depends on what it is you want to explore.
 Kawaguchiko and Yamanakako give you access to some of the lakes around Mount Fuji, which make for excellent walking and hot spring-ing spots.

-A bus ticket from Shinjuku to Kawaguchiko Station or Fuji-Q Highland will set you back about 1,750 yen (one way), and the journey takes 1 hour and 45 minutes on average.
-From Shibuya it costs 50 yen extra.
-If you’re going to Lake Yamanakako, you’re looking at 2,100 yen each way.
-You can make reservations here.
-Buses run once an hour from Shinjuku and approximately once every two hours from Shibuya.
-From Tokyo Station, there are one or two buses a day, and tickets cost roughly 2,000 yen.
+A bus ticket from Tokyo Station to Kawaguchiko Station or Fuji-Q Highland will set you back about ¥1,800 (one way), and the journey takes two hours on average.
+If you’re going to Lake Yamanakako, you’re looking at closer to 2.5 hours and ¥2,100 yen each way.
+You can make reservations for the Tokyo to Kawaguchiko bus trip here and book the return part here.
+There are several buses a day, with the bulk of departures in the morning.

 From Kawaguchiko Station, you can hop onto a local bus and get up to the Fuji Subaru 5th Station, as long as the roads aren’t snowed under.
-It takes about 50 minutes and costs 1,540 yen (or 2,100 yen for a return ticket).
+It takes about 50 minutes and costs ¥1,540 (or ¥2,100 for a return ticket).
 Buses leave once an hour off season, and slightly more frequently during the climbing season.
 You don’t need a reservation.